Matt 9:14-17 The Bridegroom CLICK TITLE FOR AUDIO

 From the Bible, we see everything relating to the bridegroom from his appearance [first coming] to his reception following the wedding [marriage supper of the Lamb].

 Presentation of the Bridegroom – Jn 3:29, Matt 9:15 – Jesus is with them.

-Rejection of the Bridegroom – Matt 22:1-7 – Jesus was rejected by the Jews and, as a result, God sent Titus and the Romans into Jerusalem in 70 AD and killed the Jews and burned up the city.
+Rejection of the Bridegroom – Matt 22:1-7.
+The Jews rejected Jesus and, as a result, God sent Titus and the Romans into Jerusalem in 70 AD and killed the Jews and burned up the city.
 He was “taken from them,” (v.15) when he ascended into heaven.

-Engagement of the Bride – 2 Cor 11:2, Eph 5:25-27 – Jesus’ bride is the church which is made up of all those who have accepted Jesus Christ as their Savior.
-Throughout the church age, many have been saved by the Lord Jesus Christ and will corporately be married to him after the rapture and before the 2nd Advent.
+Engagement of the Bride – 2 Cor 11:2, Eph 5:25-27.
+Jesus’ bride is the church which contains all those who have accepted Jesus Christ as their Savior.
+Throughout the church age, many have trusted the Lord Jesus Christ and will corporately be married to him after the rapture and before the 2nd Advent.

 Invitation of the Guests to the Wedding – Matt 25:1-10; Matt 22:8-10 – during the tribulation, Jesus will return for a tribulation appearance to receive guests for the wedding.
 These guests come to the wedding in heaven by a Tribulation rapture.

 Marriage of the Bride and Bridegroom – Rev 19:7-9 – The wedding takes place in heaven right before the 2nd Coming of Jesus (Rev 19:11-16).